 - Do you have grandchildren or children to care for

-Step 2: How Many Years Will You Be Retired?
+Step 2: Estimate How Many Years Will You Live

 The average life expectancy is around 82 years in Canada, so unless you have some major health complications, you should plan to have your money last until at least 85 to be safe.
 I recommend planning for 90, which gives you a lot of buffer room.